XX is four deadly tales from four killer women.

 - A man is attacked and thrown through a window.

 The fact that it's taken this long to see a horror anthology film directed entirely by women is a bit of a shame.
 However, if this is the first attempt, I think it's a pretty noteworthy start.
 I found that I enjoyed three of the four segments.
-While one falls just short due to its tone and feels a little out of place, it's still not a terrible short film.
-Some great performances and gorgeous wrap around segments in between the short films, XX is a great start and hopefully, we will see more horror anthologies directed by women.
+While one falls just short due to its tone and feels a little out of place, it's still not a bad anthology film.
+Some great performances and gorgeous wrap-around segments in between the short films, XX is a great start, and hopefully, we will see more horror anthologies directed by women.